Qite/Umbraco-Inception/README.md

 ##Ok, so far so good but now what

-The project contains an extensions method (living in Umbraco.Inception.Extensions) that can convert a IPublishedContent back to your original model.
+The project contains an extension method (living in Umbraco.Inception.Extensions) that can convert a IPublishedContent back to your original model.

 So you can have a typed instance of your Umbraco document in your view.